McLouth Steel

 McLouth Steel is a former integrated steel company.
-The company was once the ninth largest steelmaker in the United States and had three locations.
-The first plant was in Detroit, Michigan, the second (and significantly larger) in Trenton, Michigan, and the third, a cold mill, in Gibraltar, Michigan.
-The Detroit and Trenton plants have been demolished, while the Gibraltar plant has been purchased and restarted by Ferrolux.
+The company was once the ninth-largest steelmaker in the United States.

+The company had three locations: the first was in Detroit, Michigan, the second (and largest) in Trenton, Michigan, and the third in Gibraltar, Michigan.
+The Detroit and Trenton plants have been demolished, while the Gibraltar plant has been restarted by Ferrolux.